Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Developing a career development plan has many benefits for both employers and employees.
+- Developing a career development program has numerous benefits for both employers and employees.

 - Making time for your personal growth is important.